 You have the right to remain in occupation of the premises and renew the lease once it expires, unless you and your landlord have agreed otherwise.
 However, there are specific cases when the landlord can refuse to grant a renewal.
 See business leases: renewing and ending.

 Licensing business premises

-A licence could be of benefit to a small business looking for a short-term property solution, of up to one year.
+A licence could be of benefit to a small business looking for a short-term property rental solution, of up to one year.
 Licences generally offer more flexibility and can usually be terminated at short notice on both sides.
-However, you would not have an automatic right to renew a licence and it is always advisable to seek professional advice, eg from a chartered surveyor or solicitor.
+However, you would not have an automatic right to renew a licence and it is always advisable to seek professional advice, eg from a chartered surveyor or solicitor before pursuing.